-MELBOURNE 4.0 Taskforce is preparing Greater Melbourne for the accelerating speed of innovation and disruption that has catapulted us to the early stages of the ‘Fourth Industrial Revolution’.
+In September 2016, the Committee for Melbourne launched its Melbourne 4.0 Taskforce to help prepare Greater Melbourne for the accelerating speed of innovation and disruption that has catapulted us to the early stages of the ‘Fourth Industrial Revolution’.

 Thought leadership pieces

 Pat McCafferty | Managing Director | Yarra Valley Water

 Scott Tanner | Chair | Committee for Melbourne

 What’s needed to prevent a digital divide?
 Power and money.